mzivic7/endcord/README.md

 Custom notification sound can be set in config: `custom_notification_sound = /path/to/file.mp3`.

 ### No colors in headless Linux tty
-If there are no colors in linux tty (but there should be), endcord can be run inside fbterm [fbterm](https://salsa.debian.org/debian/fbterm).
+If there are no colors in linux tty (but there should be), endcord can run inside [fbterm](https://salsa.debian.org/debian/fbterm).
 Follow [fbterm setup instructions](https://wiki.archlinux.org/title/Fbterm#Installation), then set environment variable: `export TERM=fbterm` and run endcord.
 Note: keybinding `Ctrl+Up/Down/Left/Right` does not work in tty.